kubedb/docs/docs/guides/mysql/concepts/database/index.md

         name: mysql-init-script
 ```

-In the above example, KubeDB operator will launch a Job to execute all js script of `mysql-init-script` in alphabetical order once StatefulSet pods are running.
+In the above example, KubeDB operator will launch a Job to execute all js script of `mysql-init-script` in alphabetical order once PetSet pods are running.
 For more details tutorial on how to initialize from script, please visit [here](/docs/guides/mysql/initialization/index.md).

 ### spec.monitor